deltacasttv/nmos-vhd-samples/README.md

 cmake --build build --config Release
 ```

-The executable will be compiled in the following directory: `/build/src/receiver/`
+The executables will be compiled in the following directories:
+ - `/build/src/receiver/`
+ - `/build/src/sender/`

  ### Firewall configuration
  If you experience troubles connecting the NMOS VHD Samples to your NMOS infrastructure, you may need to configure your machine firewall to allow the following ports: